-Next Open Band: TBA
+Next Open Band: February 5th

 Open Band tunes are all in the Blue, Red, or Green Barnes books.
-You can
+You can buy the Barnes books either for ipad or in old fashioned spiral bound paper.

-- Felix's Name Day* -- Green III
+- Golden Green -- Green

 - Potter's Wheel -- Green